dimitropoulos/mui-breakpoint-indicator/README.md

 ### Click to Rotate

 #### Clockwise
-You can click on the helper to temporarily rotate it to the next position, clockwise.
+You can click on the indicator to temporarily rotate it to the next position, clockwise.
 ![clockwise](https://user-images.githubusercontent.com/15232461/74608909-20548700-50b3-11ea-9802-e63951743ab3.gif)

 #### Counter-Clockwise
-You can ctrl+click the helper to rotate it counter-clockwise.
+You can ctrl+click the indicator to rotate it counter-clockwise.
 ![counterclockwise](https://user-images.githubusercontent.com/15232461/74608910-22b6e100-50b3-11ea-8d0a-7e693cfd1c5a.gif)

 > **NOTE:** When you refresh or rerender your app it will revert to whatever the `position` prop is set to (or the default, `top-center` if none is set), so be sure to just set the `position` prop if you want it to always be in a particular area of the screen.